Full moon: In folklore and tradition

 Full moons are traditionally associated with insomnia (inability to sleep), insanity (hence the terms lunacy and lunatic) and various "magical phenomena" such as lycanthropy.
 Psychologists, however, have found that there is no strong evidence for effects on human behavior around the time of a full moon.
 They find that studies are generally not consistent, with some showing a positive effect and others showing a negative effect.
 In one instance, the 23 December 2000 issue of the British Medical Journal published two studies on dog bite admission to hospitals in England and Australia.
 The study of the Bradford Royal Infirmary found that dog bites were twice as common during a full moon, whereas the study conducted by the public hospitals in Australia found that they were less likely.

 The symbol of the Triple Goddess is drawn with the circular image of the full moon in the center flanked by a left facing crescent and right facing crescent, on either side, representing a maiden, mother and crone archetype.

 Full moon names

 Historically, month names are names of moons (lunations, not necessarily full moons) in lunisolar calendars.
 Since the introduction of the solar Julian calendar in the Roman Empire, and later the Gregorian calendar worldwide, people no longer perceive month names as "moon" names.
-The traditional Old English month names were equated with the names of the Julian calendar from an early time, soon after Christianization, according to the testimony of Bede around AD 700).
+The traditional Old English month names were equated with the names of the Julian calendar from an early time, soon after the Christianisation of Anglo-Saxon England.
+This can be seen in the testimony of Bede from The Reckoning of Time (CE 725), where lunar month names are equated with the approximate Roman equivalents.

 Some full moons have developed new names in modern times, such as "blue moon", as well as "harvest moon" and "hunter's moon" for the full moons of autumn.

+The golden or reddish hue of the Harvest Moon and other full moons near the horizon is caused by atmospheric scattering.
+When the Moon is low in the sky, its light passes through a thicker layer of Earth's atmosphere, scattering shorter wavelengths like blue and violet and allowing longer wavelengths, such as red and yellow, to dominate.
+This effect, combined with environmental factors such as dust, pollutants, or haze, can intensify or dull the Moon's color.
+Clear skies often enhance the yellow or golden appearance, particularly during the autumn months when these full moons are observed.

 Lunar eclipses occur only at a full moon and often cause a reddish hue on the near side of the Moon.
 This full moon has been called a blood moon in popular culture.